xavier-fenton/xavier-fenton/README.md

 I am currently building web applications.
 I am slowly wanting to intergrate my practice into more software based products.
 For now, I'll focus the Web Development...

+Other Projects I want to make:

+Pomodoro timer with a language like Python for my Raspberry Pi 3.
+With a digital touch display.
+This will help manage my time when I am working on projects.

+:^)

 <!---
 xavier-fenton/xavier-fenton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.